lalman-dev/lalman-dev/README.md

 ---

 ## 📈 Journey
-- **Nov 2024:** Started exploring coding with HTML & CSS
+- **Mar 2025:** Started exploring coding with HTML & CSS
+- **June 2025:** Found a passion and started learning Javascript
-- **Mar 2025:** Transitioned into structured learning with React, TypeScript, TailwindCSS
+- **Oct 2025:** Transitioned into structured learning with React, TypeScript, TailwindCSS
 - **Late 2025:** Built projects & portfolio, refined branding
 - **Future:** Excited to join a team and contribute to real‑world projects